The hidden problem in every classroom

 What we teach and how it aligns to established standards.

 Yes.
-While our primary alignment is to the Common Core standards (the most widely adopted framework in North America), the mathematical and English Language Arts skills covered are highly consistent with Canadian provincial curricula, including Ontario and Alberta.
-The concepts and progressions are the same — what changes between frameworks is mainly the grade placement of certain topics, which our adaptive diagnostic handles naturally by testing the student where they actually are, not where a specific curriculum says they should be.
+While our primary alignment is to the Common Core standards, the mathematical and English Language Arts skills we cover overlap significantly with Canadian provincial curricula.
+The core concepts and progressions are largely the same across frameworks — what varies is mainly the grade placement of certain topics, which our adaptive diagnostic handles naturally by testing the student where they actually are, not where a specific curriculum says they should be.

 ExcelOS covers Kindergarten through Grade 12 across all four subjects.
 Mathematics runs from counting and number recognition all the way through calculus and limits.
 English Language Arts starts with letter recognition and phonics and goes through advanced writing, rhetoric, and literary analysis.
 Spanish covers Novice through Advanced proficiency.
 Computer Science progresses from unplugged activities and block-based coding to advanced data structures, algorithms, and machine learning.